jkimthu/growing-up/README.md

 To extract a functiona dataset from raw .nd2 files:

 1. Particle identification and tracking with...
 ND2Proc_XY.m
-2. Quality control with...                                dataTrimmer.m
+2. Quality control with...                        dataTrimmer_revised.m
 3. Calculate growth rate with...                  calculateGrowthRate.m  (a function)
 4. Visualize growth rate over time...             visualizeGrowthRate.m  (for example of above func in use)